LilaR66/algo-speech-nlp-project/FLUEverb_dataset/README.md

-title: "FLUE Dataset Setup and Preprocessing"
-author: Lila Roig
-date: 2025-03-21
----
 # FLUE Dataset Setup and Preprocessing

-This file explains how to download and set up the **FLUE dataset** to reproduce the experiments.
+This file explains how to download and set up the **FLUE dataset** to reproduce the experiments.\
+*Author: Lila Roig*

 ## STEP 1: Download the FLUE dataset